Is your cat scratching your furniture? Find out how you can stop your cat from using your furniture as a scratch post.

 If you are using the classic sisal-wrapped scratch posts then it is possible to make them more attractive.
 Rub the post against the sofa where your cat currently claws.
 This will pick up any scent marks your cat has left.
 Then attack the sisal with a wire brush to leave lots of marks that make it look like a cat has clawed the post before.

-Can I use anything to deter my cat from scratching furniture?
+What can I do to stop my cat from scratching furniture?

 Position the scratch post right in front of where your cat currently scratches the sofa.
 Protect the sofa with some heavy-grade polythene sheeting for a couple of weeks until your cat has got into the habit of using the post instead.
 Applying a feline pheromone spray to the sofa can help act as a deterrent, but be careful not to get any on the scratch post.